 The program will support electric vehicle charging infrastructure deployment in parking areas intended for public use.
 Parking areas can be privately or publicly owned and operated.

 Examples of public places include, but are not limited to: service stations; restaurants; arenas; libraries; medical offices; park and ride; etc.

-The program will support electric vehicle charging infrastructure deployment at workplaces.
+The program will support zero-emission infrastructure deployment at workplaces.
 Workplaces are defined as a location where employees perform duties related to a job.
 For the purpose of the program, the charging or hydrogen refuelling infrastructure must be primarily used by the employees.

 Charging or hydrogen refueling infrastructure installations at a private residence even if a business is registered at the same address, are not included in this category.